Please enter a search term to begin your search.

 Scope of Services

-Counseling services offers individual and group counseling, and programming on topics of interest throughout the school year.
+Counseling services offers individual counseling throughout the school year.

 Counseling is available to any currently enrolled Finlandia University student.
 Students seek counseling for a variety of reasons, such as stress, loneliness, anxiety, depression, problems in relationships, and any other difficulties a student may face.
 Individual appointments are usually fifty minutes long and scheduled to fit within the student's class schedule.